lkytal/translatorplus/README.md

 ### How to use

 Press CTRL + T to toggle translator.
 You can also press "ctrl + shift + p" and search for this command.

+Press CTRL + SHIFT + T to replace selection by translate result.

 Note: will respect "http.proxy" in user-settings.